 CDS practices sustainable, urban horticulture as a way to meet the needs of the 21st century and manage an increasingly urban environment.
 Much of the effort involves container gardening on asphalt, the quintessential urban environment.
 The garden consists of 30 raised beds, two asphalt cuts, 47 fruit trees, and numerous pots.
-CDS designed and built its own raised beds.
+CDS designed and built their own raised beds.
 Vegetables, herbs, berries, and fruits are grown organically and the garden literally bursts through the fences.

 Behavior change is a key strategy for climate adaptation, and California’s students show us every day that they are ready to be the change we’ll need.

-The value of a recognition program like California Green Ribbon Schools is that it points to some of the bright spots in education.
+The value of a recognition program like California Green Ribbon Schools is that points to some of the bright spots in education.
 Within each honoree—all 90 of them since 2014—there is something special and replicable about the way the school or district uses sustainability and the environment as an engaging context across subjects.
 The California Green Ribbon Schools program application is designed to be used as a roadmap to a green school that reduces environmental impact, supports health and wellness, and builds environmental and sustainability literacy.
 School districts, public schools, and private schools can document their journey in an annual application cycle each fall.
 Program information is on the California Department of Education’s California Green Ribbon Schools web page and on Twitter, @CAGreenRibbon.